alpeshshiyal/kgk_diamonds_app/README.md

-# Diamond Selection App
+# KGK Diamonds Filtering App

 ## Overview

-The **Diamond Selection App** is a Flutter-based application that allows users to filter, sort, and select diamonds based on various criteria.
+The **KGK Diamonds Filtering App** is a Flutter-based application that allows users to filter, sort, and select diamonds based on various criteria.
 The app utilizes **BLoC for state management**, **sqflite for persistent storage**, and provides a smooth user experience with a well-structured UI.

 ## Features